cherypallysaisurya/2d-Robot-dog-Simulation/README.md

 program.start()
 🎓 Why Use Robot Behavior Simulator?
 👀 Visual Learning
 Watch your code come alive!
-See the robot’s movements and red trail instantly.
+See the robot’s movements and red trail instantly on screen.

 🧠 Spatial Reasoning
-Develop coordinate-based thinking as the robot navigates the grid.
+Develop coordinate-based thinking as the robot navigates the grid world.

 🧩 Problem Solving
-Tackle obstacles, design paths, and create cool patterns.
+Tackle obstacles, design paths, and create cool patterns to sharpen logic skills.

 💻 Core Programming Concepts
-Practice sequencing, conditionals, loops, and debugging — with real-time feedback.
+Practice sequencing, conditionals, loops, and debugging — all with real-time visual feedback.

 🖥️ Platform Support
+Platform	Support
+Windows	✅
-Windows	macOS	Linux
+macOS	✅
-✅	✅	✅
+Linux	✅

 🎨 What Students See
 A blue triangle robot smoothly navigating a grid world